We are committed to providing a world-class educational experience for our students during this challenging time.

 Ventilation and filtration systems have been updated to lower the risk of exposure to COVID-19.
 Classrooms are the priority.

-Read the full Steps Forward Plan for more details on the campus experience.
+The information on this page reflects current campus guidelines.
+Read the Fall 2021 Plan for more details on the campus experience next fall.

 Student Health is available for appointments and consultations.